 Trail of Cthulhu allows player to create characters that investigate mysteries that is usually caused by Things Man Was Not To Be Known, based on the horror stories by H.P.
 Lovecraft set in the 1930s.
 Cults that worship unspeakable horrors from ancient past hide under the thin veneer of civilisation.
 Also, creatures with unholy and incomprehensible minds beset the earth from the space beyond, working strange designs and experiments that might signal the end of humanity.
-The difficult part is of course your characters are compelled to investigate to uncover the truth behind strange happenings in the ’30s… and the more you uncover the more sanity you lose.

 The game uses the GUMSHOE system, which is quite simple and allows for spending of points to discover clues for your Investigative Abilities, since discovering clues is important in the characters finding themselves at a dead end narratively speaking and floundering at what to do next.
 You only roll General Abilities tests using one D6 against a basic target number of 4 (which can vary according to exact conditions of the test).

 Seven players make up our party for The Watchers in the Sky scenario by Graham Walmsley.
 Describing the entire game would reveal spoilers to those who hasn’t played it yet, so I wont tell what happened.